-Results: There was one new officer in Fiscal Year 2015 and two new officers in Fiscal Year 2016.
-The personnel records of the newly hired officers maintained a certificate of completion from a police academy certified by the Council on Police Training.
+Results: The Town employed one new police officer during Fiscal Years 2015 and 2016.
+The personnel records of the newly hired police officers maintained a certificate of completion from a police academy certified by the Council on Police Training.

-3. Inspect 10%, or a minimum of five, of the personnel records of all police officers employed during the two fiscal years under review and document the training courses attended by those officers during that period were provided by a school certified by the Council on Police Training [11 Del.
+3. Inspect ten percent, or a minimum of five, of the personnel records of all police officers employed during the two fiscal years under review and document the training courses attended by those officers during that period were provided by a school certified by the Council on Police Training [11 Del.
 C. §8405].